Shakira Barrera

-Shakira Barrera (born 1990) is an American dancer and actress.
+Shakira Barrera (born 1990) is an American actress.
 She joined the cast of the Netflix series GLOW in its second season.

-Early life and education
+Biography

 Barrera was born in Englewood, New Jersey, to Nicaraguan-American parents and attended the Bergen County Academies.
 Barrera earned a Bachelor of Fine Arts at Rutgers University, where she studied dance.

-Career

 In 2018, Barrera was added to the cast of the television series GLOW.
-Her character, Yolanda, is a stripper and a lesbian, who joins the cast when an original wrestler leaves.
+Her character, Yolanda, is a former stripper who joins the cast when an original wrestler leaves.

-Personal life

 Barrera makes monthly donations to, and has organized fund-raising events for, a charity that helps disabled people in Nicaragua.